MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/system-theme-changes.md

 ## Set the current user theme

-The theme used by the application can be set with the `Application.UserTheme` property, which is of type `OSAppTheme`:
+The theme used by the application can be set with the `Application.UserAppTheme` property, which is of type `OSAppTheme`, regardless of which system theme is currently operational:

 ```csharp
 Application.Current.UserAppTheme = OSAppTheme.Dark;
 ```

-In this example, the application is set to use the theme defined for the system dark mode.
+In this example, the application is set to use the theme defined for the system dark mode, regardless of which system theme is currently operational.

+> [!NOTE]
+> Set the `UserAppTheme` property to `OSAppTheme.Unspecified` to default to the operational system theme.

 ## React to theme changes